slothoth/Fall-From-Heaven/README.md

 ## Religion:
 - [x] Investigate Religion as Removing/Allowing Policies Unearthed working Effect, now just need to find a way to have it turn on or off with requirements as its on Player not City.
 But Bannor specific worked
 - [ ] hero abandonment if leave religion     Event: PolicyChanged (since we are planning religion as a slotable policyType.).
 Then just iterate over relevant player units and kill them.
+- [ ] Religion specific policies
+- [ ] Non-lua format where EFFECT_ADJUST_IMPROVEMENT_PROPERTY might be on plot as no Lua access? could then check the plot property the vampire castle t4 enables PROPERTY_AIRLIFT on vampire castle tiles.
+How could i then port it to city plot though, hmmm, the colletion is set as improvement, could set as capital city?
+- [x] POLICY ban framework for all state religions
+- [ ] religion spread within civ tracker in lua for plot_prop req
 ## Great People:
 - [ ] Golden Age modifiers, the whole extra Hammer/ extra gold per tile thing.
 - [ ] Luonnotar buildup using Great Person action rather than Lua, so the ai can win with it.
 Issue with doing same action to make next building iteration.
 And enabling/disabling based on that.